zephyrproject-rtos/zephyr/tests/arch/arm/arm_no_multithreading/README.txt

 - PSP points to the main stack
 - PSPLIM is set to the main stack base (if applicable)
 - FPU state is reset (if applicable)
-- Interrupts are disabled when switching to main()
+- Interrupts are enabled when switching to main()
 - Interrupts may be registerd and serviced

 ---------------------------------------------------------------------------